Percy Ross

-Percy Ross (November 22, 1916 – November 14, 2001) was an American multi-millionaire.
+Percy Ross (November 22, 1916 – November 10, 2001) was an American multi-millionaire.
 He arrived in St. Louis Park, Minnesota around 1946–1947.
 He was associated with Ross and Ross Auctioneers.
 In 1959 he purchased a company called Poly-Tech, which made polyethylene plastic bags.
 He died in Edina, Minnesota on November 10, 2001.

 Ross was best known for his philanthropy, particularly through his Thanks a Million newspaper column, wherein he would often grant requests for readers in need.
-Thanks a Million ran in over 800 publications for 17 years.
+Thanks a Million ran in more than 800 publications for 17 years.
 It eventually became a syndicated radio show running on over 400 radio stations.
 From the column and shows, he gave away an estimated US$20 to $30 million over a period of 17 years.

 Ross was born and raised in Laurium, Michigan, on the Keweenaw Peninsula of Michigan's upper peninsula, about 10 miles from Michigan Technological University.